YounisLab/mi-INTS-db-backend/README.md

 ## Development

-We will be using python virtual envs.
+This project will be using python virtual envs.

 ```
 cd mi-INTS-db-backend
-python3 -m venv env
 source env/bin/activate
 ```